-The questionnaire alerts people to the variety of different approaches to learning.
+The VARK questionnaire indicates the variety of approaches that support learning.
 It supports those who have been having difficulties with their learning and has particular applications in business, sport, training and education.
 Mentors, trainers, teachers and coaches who would like to develop additional learning strategies can also benefit from using VARK.
 It can be used with a business group, a team or a class or with one-to-one training and counseling, but it does require some explanation to avoid leaping to inappropriate conclusions.
-Those wanting to use our copyright materials for enhancing their business or adding value need to visit the Copyright page.
+Those wanting to use our copyright materials for enhancing their business or adding value to their performance need to visit the Copyright page and expect to budget for the inexpensive cost.

 Administering the questionnaire

-When you are instructing others to fill in the questionnaire they should be told to make a selection (a, b, c or d) for each question.
-They may omit a question or they may choose more than one option if they want.
+Note: The online questionnaire provides the questions and options in a different (random) order each time.
+If you complete the questionnaire twice, the questions and the options may be in a different order.
+When you are instructing others to fill in the questionnaire they should be told to make a selection for each question.
+They may omit a question or they may choose more than one option.
 Some may contest the meaning of words in the questionnaire and others may ask for additional contextual or situational information before they choose their answers.
 Avoid giving that information, as it may bias responses.
-Encourage them to choose more than one response if they think the context is not clear.
+Tell them to avoid that question if they persist or encourage them to choose more than one response if they think the context is unclear.
 Some may want to discuss the purpose of the questionnaire or its validity or reliability.
 Ask them to hold such questions till later when they can be more appropriately answered.

-Please emphasize, in whatever ways you can, that the results indicate their preferences but are not necessarily their strengths.
-This reduces the anxiety for respondents who may express the view that the questionnaire says they are not good readers or not visually strong.
+Please emphasize, in whatever ways you can, that the results indicate their preferences but are not their strengths.
+This reduces the anxiety for respondents who may express a view that their results indicate they are not good readers or not visually strong.

 Before they complete the questionnaire it may be helpful to tell them that they are to answer the questions for themselves; not for others.
 Too much empathy will lead to muddled results.

-No one mode is superior and there is no superior profile of VARK scores.
+No one mode is superior and there is no superior set for VARK’s four-score results.
 Although business, government and academic institutions may appear to be biased towards using Read/write (print) resources, life is much more varied.
 And you can be successful with almost any combination.
 “You may be different but you are not dumb.”
+VARK believes that every learner can improve their learning strategies and there is no magic set of scores (we term them Profiles).
 People can use their VARK results to explore their own views about whether their VARK Profile fits them.
 For example, a person with a strong Visual preference could be asked:

 - “How important is colour in your life?”